FWU-DE/fwu-kc-extensions/hmac-mapper/README.md

 ### Authorization

-The request has to be protected with Bearer authorization and the user needs to have the realm_role foo with parameter bar matching the client(s) he can access.
+The request has to be protected with Bearer authorization and the user needs to have the attribute `hmac-clientId` containing the ID of the client(s) he can access.